skeggse/node-leash/README.md

 ### Streaming

 `node-leash` is an extension of [Stream](http://nodejs.org/api/stream.html) for Node.js v0.10, and as such can be used with other streams via `pipe`.
 Most importantly, `node-leash` can be used with the `net` module, providing automatic serialization and parsing of events across a network connection.
+Additionally, `node-leash` makes use of the `readable-stream` module, which provides backwards-compatibility for Node.js v0.8

 Check out examples for a complete example.

 ### TODO

-- Add unittests!
 - Add some form of JSON serialization, to handle transfer of objects?
 - Add RPC!
 - Improve index allocation to enhance protocol backwards compatibility
 - Figure out support for [engine.io](https://github.com/LearnBoost/engine.io)
   - engine.io does not support binary data, only utf-8 strings.

+### Notes

+- Relies on [a pull request](https://github.com/visionmedia/should.js/pull/112) to should.js for `Object.should.approximate` for testing.

 ## License